soobinrho/soobinrho/README.md

 **4th Week of May** Spent all my time watching Game of Thrones.

-**June, 2022** The goal this month is not to do something perfectly, but rather, to not do what I do not want to do.
+**June, 2022** The goal this month is not about doing something, but rather, it's about not doing what I do not want to do.
 For instane, I feel like my phone is doing me -- not the other way around.

-My It sounds easy, but I know how hard it actually is to not do what I have been doing all my life.
+It sounds easy, but I know how hard it actually is to stop doing what I have been doing all my life.
 I think I've heard someone saying that habits become habits after two months.
 I should aim to